 The TEACH Fellowship is available to all U.S. Educators regardless of discipline.

-Though our 2020 TEACH Fellowship to the Kingdom of Bahrain was postponed due to the pandemic, we are hopeful to execute a mission in Fall 2021 and offer a virtual TEACH experience for U.S. educators.
+Though our 2020 - 2021 TEACH Fellowships to the Kingdom of Bahrain were postponed due to the pandemic, we are hopeful to execute a mission in 2022 and offer a virtual TEACH experience for U.S. educators.